itcc-pedcanportal/services-dkfz/pcp-dkfz-transfer/README.md

 # PCP-DKFZ Transfer Tool (pcpdt)

-A simple, cross-platform command-line tool for uploading, downloading, and sharing files via the PedCanPortal Nextcloud instance.
+A simple command-line tool for transferring files to the PedCanPortal Nextcloud instance.
+This tool allows collaborators to easily copy data to DKFZ for integration into the initiatives portal.

+**Purpose:** This tool is designed for ITCC collaborators to transfer data to DKFZ.
+It's a straightforward utility that mimics the behavior of standard file copy commands like `cp -r` while handling the authentication and transfer to the Nextcloud server.

-**Current Version:** 1.3.1
+**Current Version:** 1.3.3

 ## Features

-- 📤 **Upload** files and folders to your personal space or shared folders
+- Upload files and folders to the Nextcloud instance (similar to cp -r)
-- 📥 **Download** files from Nextcloud with resume support
+- Download files from Nextcloud
-- 📁 **Access shared folders** for collaboration
+- Access the Global shared folder for collaboration
-- 👥 **Internal sharing** with specific users (no public links or group sharing)
-- 📊 **Progress tracking** - visual progress bar with speed and ETA
-- 🔄 **Parallel uploads** - upload multiple files simultaneously
-- 🔁 **Retry mechanism** - automatically handles connection resets
-- 🔒 **Secure** - uses HTTPS and app passwords
-- 📦 **Zero dependencies** - uses only Python standard library
+- Basic file operations: upload, download, list files
-- 🖥️ **Cross-platform** - works on Windows, macOS, and Linux
+- Works on Windows, macOS, and Linux

 ## Shared Folders